 Note that gravel prevents the perforated 2-inch PVC irrigation pipes from blocking after adding gardening soil and dirt to the garden bed.

 I used perforated 2-inch PVC drain pipes to create a simple irrigation system.
-But you can use other alternatives such as a corrugated/perforated hose.
-Furthermore, you can use larger diameter irrigation tubes depending on your setup or if you have enough space at home.
+However, you can also use alternatives like a corrugated or perforated hose.
+Additionally, if you have more space, you can opt for larger diameter irrigation tubes, depending on your setup.

 I also included a water inlet and outlet on both corners of my setup.